tteixeira30/ddd-forum-odsoft/README.md

   **2. Running Tests**

-  To run all types of tests:

-    npm run test --runInBand

-  To run only API tests:
+  **a)** To run only API tests (this will delete the database and recreate it, before running the tests; no need for step 3):

-    npm run test --runInBand --testPathPattern=api
+    npm run test:api

+  A report will be generated in report.html.
+Coverage report will be generated in coverage/index.html. *Note that coverage report only covers code of the tests, it does not cover code of teh backend executed because we called the API.*

-  To run only unit tests:
+  **b)** To run only unit tests:

-    npm run test --testPathIgnorePatterns=api
+    npm run test -- --testPathIgnorePatterns=api

   **3. After Running Tests**

   Stop the backend by hitting Ctrl+C in the terminal where the backend is running.

-  Clear the database:

-    npm run db:delete:dev

-  Stop the containers:

-    docker-compose stop